-is a UX Designer at Trademark Media in Austin Texas.
+is a Senior Information Architect at Trademark Media in Austin Texas.

 In part 4 of the continuing series on controlled vocabularies and faceted classification, the authors present a glossary of terms to help cut through through the verbiage often found in this field.
 And this glossary is more than just a list of terms.
 The glossary is itself a controlled vocabulary.

 In part 3 of the continuing series on controlled vocabularies and faceted classification, the authors explain synonym rings and authority files and how their use can bridge the gap between natural language and complex controlled vocabularies (taxonomies and thesauri).

 You have probably heard IAs discussing the benefits of their latest taxonomy project and how you should be implementing one.
 But how, you might wonder, can you get started?
 In the next installment about Controlled Vocabularies, our authors go into detail about one methodology.

 Finding the right words to communicate the message of your website can be one of the most difficult parts of developing it.
 Our authors guide you through the concepts behind a well-designed controlled vocabulary and discuss the pros and cons of its development.